xuelinxuan/un_jour_api_comparer_s3/README.md

 Since this was for demonstration purposes, upon the success of the project the following were done as teardown:

 * Deactivate my OpenWeatherMap API key, stop my AWS EC2 instance, and clear the S3 bucket that was used in the project
-* Deactivate the Slack app set up on my Slack Workspace that was used by Airflow for this project and elete the IAM User that I used for Snowflake
+* Deactivate the Slack app set up on my Slack Workspace that was used by Airflow for this project and delete the IAM User that I used for Snowflake

-Note: The Snowflake credentials showed here are not real.
+Note: The Snowflake credentials shown here are not real.
 <br><br>

 ## CHALLENGES AND FINAL THOUGHTS:

 1) Originally, I planned this project to make use of Google BigQuery.
 I felt that I could pick this up easily given my fundamental knowledge of Snowflake.
-   However I ran into issues when trying to integrate BigQuery to AWS due to my limited knowledge.
+   However, I ran into issues when trying to integrate BigQuery to AWS due to my limited knowledge.
    Then I switched to Amazon RedShift.
 I had some issues too due to my limited knowledge.
    Therefore, being somewhat comfortable with Snowflake, I chose to use it for this project.
-   However in a future project, I might eventually find a way to use BigQuery or RedShift, especially BigQuery.
+   However, in a future project, I might eventually find a way to use BigQuery or RedShift, especially BigQuery.

 2) The first time the orchestration succeeded, the tables (in the data warehouse) lacked values for columns whose names in the CSV files had spaces.
    This was because these columns in the CSV files did not really "match" their corresponding columns in the DW tables (e.g. "Wind Speed" > "WIND_SPEED", case insensitive though).
-   I later figured out that to get around this problem, I would have to specify the all columns in the correct order in the COPY INTO block, and also replaced PARSE_HEADERS=True with SKIP_HEADERS=1 in the CSV File Format of the Snowflake DW Schema.
+   I later figured out that to get around this problem, I would have to specify all the columns in the correct order in the `COPY INTO` block and also replaced `PARSE_HEADERS=True` with `SKIP_HEADERS=1` in the CSV File Format of the Snowflake DW Schema.
    This would automatically map the columns irrespective of whether their column names totally match or not.

 To wipe off incomplete data, I decided to clear the tables, and trigger the DAG again: